adamko-dev/dokkatoo/README.md

 To quickly generate documentation for your project, follow these steps.

+> [!TIP]
+> Dokkatoo supports multiple formats, but HTML is the quickest and easiest to get started with.

 1. Check the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/dev.adamko.dokkatoo-html)
    to find the latest version of Dokkatoo.
 2. Add the Dokkatoo plugin to your subproject: